NUS-CG3207/labs/docs/asst_manuals/Asst_01/Asst_01.md

 `Clock_Enable` takes in the upper and center push buttons as inputs, and uses them as follows:

-1. If `btnU` is pressed, `enable` is pulled high at a frequency of 4 Hz.
-That is, once every 250 milliseconds, `enable` should go high for one edge of `clk`, and then go back low for the next 250 milliseconds.
+1. If `btnU` is pressed, `enable` is pulled high every once every 250 milliseconds, and stays high for one clock cycle.

+    Example: At t=0 ms, `enable` is high.
+Then, at the next clock edge, `enable` should be low, and it should remain low until t=250 ms. At t=250 ms, enable should be pulled high.
+Repeat.

 2. If `btnC` is pressed, `enable` is never pulled high.

-3. If neither `btnU` nor `btnC` are pressed, `enable` is pulled high at a frequency of 1 Hz.
-That is, once every second, `enable` should go high for one edge of `clk`, and then go back low for the next second.
+3. If neither `btnU` nor `btnC` are pressed, `enable` is pulled high once every 1000 ms (1 second), and stays high for one clock cycle.

+    Example: At t=0 ms, `enable` is high.
+Then, at the next clock edge, `enable` should be low, and it should remain low until t=1000 ms. At t=1000 ms, enable should be pulled high.
+Repeat.

 The 9-bit counter is a sequential block.
 It uses the system clock `clk` and the clock enable signal `enable` to count up a 9-bit number `addr`.
 That is, for every positive edge of `clk`, if `enable` is high, the counter should increment by 1. `addr` is the only output of this module.